Eppo-exp/eppo-docs/docs/experiments/interpreting-experiments/index.md

-    circumstances (like trends, or different economic conditions) that have changed and affect how users react to the treatment; or (especially if your product is growing and adding more and more users) the *users* that use the product in December might be different than those that were part of the experiment.
+    circumstances (like trends, or different economic conditions) that have changed and affect how users react to the treatment; or (especially if your product is growing and adding more and more users) the *users* that use the product in December might be different than those that were part of the experiment in June.

 :::